SBA Loans For Veterans: Guide To SBA VA Loan Programs

 - Must not be delinquent on any debts or have any recent bankruptcies

-Additionally, you must show that your business is at least 51% owned and controlled by veterans.
+You must show that your business is at least 51% owned and controlled by veterans in addition to meeting standard 7(a) loan requirements.
 The SBA definition of veterans includes:

 - Active-duty military in the Transition Assistance Program